Chai cafes woo coffee fans in urban India

-NEW DELHI, Feb 8 - A first-time visitor to New Delhi might think Indians are addicted to coffee.
+NEW DELHI A first-time visitor to New Delhi might think Indians are addicted to coffee.
 There are at least 10 coffee shops in Connaught Place, the city's financial and commercial hub, most within sight of each other and doing well.

 But if somebody wanted to enjoy a cup of tea at a similar sort of cafe devoted to tea they'd be out of luck, even in the world's second-largest tea producer -- and a country where people drink nearly eight times more tea than coffee each year.